deadlineZeus/Neon-Bison-Music-Band-Analysis/README.md

-# Neon Bison Music Band Analysis
+# Global Concert Tour Strategy for Neon Bison

-A comprehensive PostgreSQL-based analytics project for *Neon Bison*, a fictional American music band.
-Using real-world music store data, this project uncovers patterns in customer behavior, genre popularity, geographic spending, and revenue optimization — aimed at guiding the band’s next concert tour planning.
-This is a completely stand-alone project created for the purpose of demonstrating skills to solve business problems and acquire technical mastery.
+A data-driven analytics project focused on designing the **optimal global concert tour strategy** for *Neon Bison*, a fictional American rock band.
+Using real-world digital music store data, this project uncovers customer spending patterns, genre preferences, and high-potential cities — enabling smart tour scheduling, geo-targeted promotions, and fan engagement strategies.

+This project simulates a real-world music business scenario and demonstrates how structured SQL analysis can be used to make **profitable touring decisions**.

 ---